guillearria/guillearria/README.md

 ### Hello 👋

+🔨 Currently building the next generation of AI agents;<br>
-Seeking remote roles in Technical Support, Customer Success, or API Engineering;<br>
+☁️ Open to work, looking for remote or Miami-based roles in Prompt/LLM Engineering or MLOps;<br>

-- 🔨 Current Stack: `React` , `Python`, `FastAPI`
-- ☁️ Cloud Expertise: `Microsoft Azure (Data Factory, Databricks, Data Lake Storage, DevOps)`
-- 🌱 Connect with me via [LinkedIn](https://www.linkedin.com/in/guillearria/)
+🌱 Connect with me on [LinkedIn](https://www.linkedin.com/in/guillearria/);